dotnet/docs-maui/docs/tutorials/notes-app/includes/shell.md

 - `<TabBar>` is the content of the <xref:Microsoft.Maui.Controls.Shell>.
 - Two `<ShellContent>` objects inside of the `<TabBar>`.
 Before you replaced the template code, there was a single `<ShellContent>` object, pointing to the `MainPage` page.

-The `TabBar` and its children don't represent any user interface elements, but rather the organization of the app's visual hierarchy.
+The <xref:Microsoft.Maui.Controls.TabBar> and its children don't represent any user interface elements, but rather the organization of the app's visual hierarchy.
 Shell will take these objects and produce the user interface for the content.

 Each `<ShellContent>` object is pointing to a page to display.
 This is set by the `ContentTemplate` property.